Menu

 Skate Ski Sizing

 Finding the right ski for you requires factoring in your height, weight, and ability level.
 Skate ski length will typically be in the range of your height, to around 10cm over.
 Shorter skis are easier to manage, which is ideal for newer skiers, but more experienced skiers will prefer the superior glide and tracking of a longer ski.
 Skis are flex tested at the factory and the labeled with their ideal weight range.
 On entry-level skis the weight range is usually quite broad, and as the performance level increases, the weight range narrows.
 Usually you want to be in the middle of the weight range, but in some cases you may prefer to be higher or lower on the weight range.
 Soft skis are easier to use, but stiff skis will be faster for an experienced skier.
 Some brands make their weight ranges clear, others use more complicated reference systems, but with all your info, we can find the perfect skis for you.
+Take a look our our Size Guide for more product specific sizing.

 Classic Ski Sizing

 Classic skis can be anywhere from 15-30cm over your height.
 Shorter skis will be easier to use, and longer ski will provide better performance.
 Entry-level skis are often sized shorter than more performance oriented skis.
 Dialing in the weight range of classic skis is important as you need to be able to compress the ski to get adequate contact with the grip zone so you can kick and glide effectively.
 Most classic skis have moveable bindings that can help you if you're struggling with too little, or too much grip.
 Shift your bindings forwards for more grip and backwards for less grip.
+Take a look our our Size Guide for more product specific sizing.

 How do I choose cross country ski boots?